Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 * Needs to run arbitrarily frequently (frequency was not determined)
 * Creates a single file from exporting the same Port in multiple accounts.
 * Creates a single file for each Port, e.g. SYD, BNE, MEL, PER.
-* Submits each file to a specific directory in Qantas' managed file transfer, QMFT.
+* Submits each file to a specific directory in Airline's managed file transfer, QMFT.

 From my experience (or perhaps inexperience, you be the judge!)
 I suggested we